John Allen Hendricks, Ph.D.

 Office: Boynton 301B

-He is a member of the Broadcast Education Association's (BEA) Executive Committee serving as the organization's Secretary/Treasurer.
-From 2009-2013, he served as a member of the BEA Board of Directors representing District 5 (Texas, Oklahoma, Kansas, Missouri, and Arkansas) and is a past Chair of the BEA Radio & Audio Media (RAM) division.
+He is Vice President for Academic Relations (2014-2015) for the Broadcast Education Association (BEA) and served as the BEA Secretary/Treasurer from 2013-2014.
+From 2009-2013, he served on the BEA Board of Directors representing District 5 (Texas, Oklahoma, Kansas, Missouri, and Arkansas) and is a past Chair of the BEA Radio & Audio Media (RAM) division.
 He is past President of the Oklahoma Broadcast Education Association (OBEA).
 He is past Chair of the Southern States Communication Association's (SSCA) Political Communication and Mass Communication divisions.
-Dr. Hendricks serves on the Editorial Advisory Board of the Journal of Radio and Audio Media and is a past member of the Editorial Advisory Board of the Southwestern Mass Communication Journal.

-He holds a Ph.D. in mass communication with an emphasis in advertising from The University of Southern Mississippi, an M.A. in journalism from the University of Arkansas at Little Rock and a B.A. in mass communication from Southern Arkansas University.
+He holds a Ph.D. in communication with an emphasis in advertising from The University of Southern Mississippi.